Cruising (film): Production

 Philip D'Antoni, who had produced Friedkin's 1971 film The French Connection, approached Friedkin with the idea of directing a film based on The New York Times reporter Gerald Walker's 1970 novel Cruising, about a serial killer targeting New York City's gay community.
 Friedkin was not particularly interested in the project.
 D'Antoni tried to attach Steven Spielberg, but they were not able to interest a studio.

 A few years later, Jerry Weintraub brought the idea back to Friedkin, who was still not interested.
 However, Friedkin changed his mind following a series of unsolved killings in gay leather bars in the 1970s and the articles written about the murders by Village Voice journalist Arthur Bell.
-Friedkin also knew a police officer named Randy Jurgensen, who had gone into the same sort of deep cover that Pacino's Steve Burns did to investigate an earlier series of gay murders; Paul Bateson, a doctor's assistant who had appeared in Friedkin's 1973 film The Exorcist was implicated (but never charged) in six of the leather bar murders, while being prosecuted for another murder.
+Friedkin also knew a police officer named Randy Jurgensen, who had gone into the same sort of deep cover that Pacino's Steve Burns did to investigate an earlier series of gay murders; Paul Bateson, a radiology technician who had appeared in Friedkin's 1973 film The Exorcist, was implicated (but never charged) in six of the leather bar murders, while being prosecuted for another murder.
 All of these factors gave Friedkin the angle he wanted to pursue in making the film.
 Jurgensen and Bateson served as film consultants, as did Sonny Grosso, who earlier had consulted with Friedkin on The French Connection.
 Jurgensen and Grosso appear in bit parts in the film.

 In his research, Friedkin worked with members of the Mafia, who at the time owned many of the city's gay bars.
 Al Pacino was not Friedkin's first choice for the lead; Richard Gere had expressed a strong interest in the part, and Friedkin had opened negotiations with Gere's agent.
 Gere was Friedkin's choice because he believed that Gere would bring an androgynous quality to the role that Pacino could not.

 The film was intended to depict gay cruising as it existed at the Mineshaft, which does appear in the novel.
 However, that bar is not named in the movie because it would not allow filming.
 Scenes from the movie were instead filmed at the Hellfire Club, which was decorated to resemble the Mineshaft.
 Regulars from the Mineshaft also appeared as extras, and scenes were shot in streets and other locations near the Mineshaft.
 Additionally, Pacino visited the Mineshaft while researching his role.